ACT Election Commitment Costings 2024

 Withdrawn Costings

-Consistent with the Guidelines for Costing Election Commitments 2020, and with a view to allowing the public scrutiny of costings, any election commitment costing request received by the Under Treasurer but not costed by 10:00pm on the Thursday immediately before polling day is taken to be withdrawn and will be advised on the ACT Government Election Commitment Costing website.
+Consistent with the Guidelines for Costing Election Commitments 2024, and with a view to allowing the public scrutiny of costings, parties are advised that it will likely not be practicable to cost election commitment costing requests received by the Under Treasurer later than Friday 11 October 2024.
+Costing requests unable to be completed will be reflected as withdrawn on the ACT Government Election Commitment Costing website.

 Links